Sales 855.945.7921 | Support 888.277.8514 |

 Who is Eligible for WOTC?

 Employers of all sizes are eligible for WOTC, including taxable and tax-exempt.
-Eligible WOTC employers must be located in the United States and certain U.S. territories.
+However, eligible WOTC employers must be located in the United States and certain U.S. territories.
 According to the IRS, taxable employers claim the WOTC against income taxes.
-Eligible tax-exempt employers can claim WOTC only against payroll taxes and only for wages paid to members of the Qualified Veteran category.

 How to Claim WOTC For Your Business